amenzwa/amenzwa.github.io/motorsport/adjust.md

   - Stiffen front and rear fast jounce and droop dampers
 - Car skips over bumps under hard braking
   - Soften front and rear fast jounce and droop dampers
+- Front of chassis scrapes the track under hard braking
+  - Raise front ride height and do the same to the rear to maintain balance
+  - Stiffen front springs and dampers and do the same to the rear to maintain balance
+  - Stiffen front heave springs and dampers and do the same to the rear to maintain balance

 ## *responsiveness*